savelev-dev/github-lab/README.md

 Ensure that the current directory is  `./base`

-Create a GitHub organization project resource with attributes:
+Create a GitHub organization resources:
--   Create add a new team resource (`name="security-team"`, `privacy="closed"`).
+-   A new team resource (`name="security-team"`, `privacy="closed"`).
--   Create add a new security manager for the organization and assign to the created team.
+-   A new security manager for the organization and assign it to the created team.

 Store all resources from this task in the `security.tf` file.